Indigenous Education and Cultural Services Events and Programming

 Bannock and Film

-Learn more - Bannock and FilmBannock and Film
+Learn more - Bannock and FilmBannock and Books

-Bannock and Film is an Indigenous educational series designed to bring hearts and minds together as we explore various topics pertaining to Indigenous culture, ways of knowing and experiences.
+Bannock and Books is an Indigenous educational series designed to bring hearts and minds together as we explore various topics pertaining to Indigenous culture, ways of knowing and experiences.

 Treaties Recognition Week